 Colles fractures are very common extra-articular fractures of the distal radius that occur as the result of a fall onto an outstretched hand.
 They consist of a fracture of the distal radial metaphyseal region with dorsal angulation and impaction, but without involvement of the articular surface.
 This article describes radiographic features to check for and possible complications.

-Younger patients who sustain Colles fractures are usually involved in high impact / fall activity, e.g. contact sports, skiing, horse riding 1.
+Younger patients who sustain Colles fractures have usually been involved in high impact trauma or have fallen, e.g. contact sports, skiing, horse riding 1.

 Most Colles fractures are secondary to a fall on an outstretched hand (FOOSH) with a pronated forearm in dorsiflexion (the position one adopts when trying to break a forward fall).

-The proximal row of the carpus (particularly the lunate and scaphoid) transfer energy to the distal radius, both in dorsal direction and along the long axis of the radius; thus the resultant fracture is dorsally angulated and impacted.
+The proximal row of the carpus (particularly the lunate and scaphoid) transfer energy to the distal radius, both in the dorsal direction and along the long axis of the radius.
+Most fractures are therefore dorsally angulated and impacted.

 Plain films usually suffice, although if there is a concern of intra-articular extension, then CT may be beneficial.